drago-ex/project/readme.md

 And run the command: `php .\bin\generator app:entity`

 ## Info
-The project with the database set up in this way is in the `database-project` branch.
+The project with the database set up in this way is available in the `database-project` branch.